Updated: Jul 29, 2022

 It is impossible to solve staffing issues without solving the issues making people leave in the first place

-It is difficult to think of a sector that has been hit by the emergence of the Omicron Covid variant over the past two months than care.
+It is difficult to think of a sector that has been hit by the emergence of Coronavirus over the past two years than care.
 High rates of staff absences due to isolation rules mean since December, over half of U.K. care homes have closed their doors to any new residents, while two-thirds of care providers are no longer accepting home care applications.

 With demand for care homes only going to increase in the years ahead, it is imperative that the long-standing staff shortages that have plagued the care sector for a long time are addressed while they are at the forefront of the news.